fluidcoins/react-native_fluidcoins-pay/README.md

 Possible values are the ISO 4217 currency codes, such as "USD" for the US dollar"

- NOTE: It defaults to NGN for Nigerian Naira
+NOTE: It defaults to default currency set on your [Fluidcoins](https://fluidcoins.com/)  dashboard.

 ```
 const config = {